mackron/dr_libs/README.md

 come across one, feel free to submit an issue real quick and I'll get it sorted out.

 Not every library is versioned.
 Usually this means it's pretty early in development and I'm still experimenting with the API design and whatnot.
-Versioned libraries should have fairly stable APIs, but they may change every now and then, albeit rarely.
+You should avoid using these because their APIs are unstable.
+Versioned libraries have stable APIs, but on rare occasions I may need to make some minor changes.

 Library                                         | Version | Description
 ----------------------------------------------- | ------- | -----------